yadav-saurabh/qrGrid/packages/core/README.md

   inputData: string; // input data passed in the constructor
   segments: Segments; // segments of the input data to make the qr
   data: Uint8Array; // qr data in 1's and 0's representing the dark and light module of qr
-  noOfModules: number; // modules in qr ex: 21 represents 21 x 21 for version 1
+  gridSize: number; // modules in qr ex: 21 represents 21 x 21 for version 1
   version: number; // qr version
   errorCorrection: ErrorCorrectionLevel; // errorCorrection used
   reservedBits: { [key: number]: { type: ReservedBits; dark: boolean } }; // reserved bits used